-Unsatisfactory Needs Improvement Proficient Excellent 1b: Demonstrating knowledge of child and adolescent development.
-Demonstrates little knowledge of child and adolescent development, of the learning process, of student skills, ability, language proficiency, interests, special needs and cultures.
-Demonstrates a basic level of knowledge of child and adolescent development, of the learning process, of student skills, ability, language proficiency, interests, special needs and cultures.
-Demonstrates a solid knowledge of child and adolescent development of the learning process, of student skills, ability, language proficiency, interests, special needs and cultures.
+knowledge of child and adolescent Demonstrates little knowledge of child and adolescent Demonstrates a basic level of Demonstrates a solid knowledge Demonstrates extensive knowledge · i development, of the learning process, of student skills, ability, language proficiency, interests, special needs and cultures. knowledge of child and adolescent development, of the learning process, of student skills, ability, language proficiency, interests, special needs and cultures. of child and adolescent development of the learning process, of student skills, ability, language proficiency, interests, special needs and cultures.
 Demonstrates extensive knowledge of child and adolescent development, of the learning process, of student skills, ability, language proficiency, interests, special needs and cultures.
-Actively seeks opportunities to share and integrate knowledge with the needs and learning priorities of staff, parents, and the community at large.
-1b: Critical Attributes -School Social Worker does not take into consideration child and adolescent development when implementing services. -School Social Worker does not include the influence of culture, background, and social emotional characteristics when implementing services. -School Social Worker has basic knowledge of child and adolescent development when implementing services. -School Social Worker has difficulty understanding the influence of culture, background, and social emotional characteristics when implementing services. -School Social Worker can identify stages of child and adolescent development and includes this information in assessment and services. -School Social Worker takes into consideration child and adolescent development when implementing services. -School Social Worker includes the influence of culture, background, and social emotional characteristics when implementing services. -Social Worker acts as a building leader, providing formal and informal knowledge during team meetings to staff regarding issues of culture and social/emotional development for individual students. -School Social Worker demonstrates extensive understating of child and adolescent development and proactively uses it when implementing services. -Social Worker consistently shares knowledge regarding the stages of child and adolescent development with colleagues, administrators, parents and the community at large.
+Actively seeks opportunities to share and integrate knowledge with the needs and learning priorities of staff, parents, and the community at large. t a i - i k -School Social Worker does not take into consideration child and adolescent development when implementing services. -School Social Worker does not include the influence of culture, background, and social emotional characteristics when implementing services. -School Social Worker has basic knowledge of child and adolescent development when implementing services. -School Social Worker has difficulty understanding the influence of culture, background, and social emotional characteristics when implementing services. -School Social Worker can identify stages of child and adolescent development and includes this information in assessment and services. -School Social Worker takes into consideration child and adolescent development when implementing services. -School Social Worker includes the influence of culture, background, and social emotional characteristics when implementing services. -Social Worker acts as a building leader, providing formal and informal knowledge during team meetings to staff regarding issues of culture and social/emotional development for individual students. -School Social Worker demonstrates extensive understating of child and adolescent development and proactively uses it when implementing services. -Social Worker consistently shares knowledge regarding the stages of child and adolescent development with colleagues, administrators, parents and the community at large.

-1c: Establishing goals for social work practice (program philosophy).
-1c: Critical Attributes -Goals are unsuital students in an edu setting, showing nof collaboration or of collaboration or and/or observable -Goals are not link standards. -Goals were developed independently-not collaboration with actory Needs Improvement Proficient Excellent -Goals are not link standardsGoals were devel independently-no ucational ar no evidence ec r preparation. co Goals are of moderate value and only appropriate for some educational settings with limited collaboration.
+Unsatisfactory Needs Improvement Proficient Excellent 1c: Establishing goals for social work practice (program philosophy).
+Goals are unsuitable for students in an educational setting, showing no evidence of collaboration or preparation.
+Goals are of moderate value and only appropriate for some educational settings with limited collaboration.
 Some goals are clearly measureable.
 Goals are of substantial value and appropriate for specific educational settings and represent consistent collaboration.
 Most goals are clearly measurable and linked to Illinois Social Emotional Learning Standards.
 Goals are of exceptional value that encourage individual student growth appropriate for an educational setting and represent highly effective collaboration among staff and administration.
 Goals are clearly measurable and linked to Illinois Social Emotional Learning Standards.
-Evidence: ked to continuation of the IEP team continuat -Goals are not always observable and/or measureableGoals are not always linked to standards or relevant to studentSome goals are developed independently-others are developed in collaboration with the IEP team -Goals are clearly defined and relevant to student. -Goals are observable, measurable, and linked to standards. -Goals are developed collaboratively with the IEP team -School Social Worker utilizes relevant data to develop goals individualized for each student. -Goals are linked to standards based on student needs. -Goals are developed collaboratively with the IEP team and with input from the student
+1c: Critical Attributes -Goals are not measureable and/or observable. -Goals are not linked to standards. -Goals were developed independently-not in collaboration with the IEP team -Goals are not always observable and/or measureable. -Goals are not always linked to standards or relevant to student. -Some goals are developed independently-others are developed in collaboration with the IEP team -Goals are clearly defined and relevant to student. -Goals are observable, measurable, and linked to standards. -Goals are developed collaboratively with the IEP team -School Social Worker utilizes relevant data to develop goals individualized for each student. -Goals are linked to standards based on student needs. -Goals are developed collaboratively with the IEP team and with input from the student